LoopKit/loopdocs/docs/version/loopworkspace.md

 xed .
 ```

-Remember the warning - if you build the `dev` branch on your phone from `Loop main`, it should work fine.
-Going backward, please delete the app from your phone and enter all your settings again to return to `main`.
+Remember the warning - if you move to the `dev` branch on your phone from `Loop main`, it should work fine.
+Going backward, you may need to delete the app from your phone and enter all your settings again to return to `main`.

 ### Start Xcode using Finder